-McAfee Total Protection 2018 review
+McAfee Total Protection 2018 full review

 McAfee Total Protection 2018 is a complete antivirus package with some useful additional features.
 It's a little on the pricey side, but with unlimited installs you certainly get bang for your buck.
 We've tested the security software to bring you a complete McAfee Total Protection 2018 review.

 McAfee is one of the oldest antivirus companies, with a Virus Protection Pledge that means if your PC gets a virus, a McAfee engineer will remotely access your machine and remove it.
 If this is proves impossible, you will receive a full refund.

 At £79.99/$99.99 for unlimited installs (limited to 10 in the US), this represents very good value for money.
 You can sign up here.

 Continue reading to find out more about the value offered by this product, but if you're concerned that the price tag is out of your budget we'd recommend visiting our round-up of the best antivirus here.
 You may also enjoy our round-up of the best antivirus deals.